 All five collector subagents return valid JSON payloads

-Orchestrator correctly cross-references signals from 2+ sources
+Orchestrator cross-references signals from 2+ sources correctly

-Thresholds are externalized in thresholds.json (not hard-coded)
+Thresholds externalized in thresholds.json — never hard-coded in prompts

 False positive logging pipeline writes to false-positives.jsonl